bl4cktrum/ProductCatalogue/README.md

 ## JSON-server

-Install json-server on your computer.
-Relocate to the json-server file in the project and run `json-server --watch db.json` in here.
+Install JSON-server on your computer.(https://github.com/typicode/json-server) Relocate to the json-server folder in the project and run `json-server --watch db.json` in here.
 You should get an output like the one below.

 ![image](https://user-images.githubusercontent.com/53413144/185869983-e9df2648-7203-4c8c-a5b1-5cb7423033de.png)